Chiefs seek AFC playoff bye, Bengals chasing North title | Times Leader

 San Francisco leads the series 3-1.
 The four matchups between the teams are the fewest among any current clubs.

 While the Packers can secure the only NFC postseason bye with a victory and a Dallas defeat, Minnesota is on the edge of the cliff.
-A big output by Dalvin Cook and Justin Jefferson probably is required, but they’ll have to do it without Kirk Cousins after the quarterback was placed on the COVID-19 list Friday.
+A big output by Dalvin Cook and Justin Jefferson probably is required.
 The previous time the Vikings visited Lambeau Field, Cook rushed for 163 yards and two touchdowns and caught three passes for 63 yards and two more scores in a victory.
 Jefferson had 10 catches for 169 yards and two touchdowns when the Vikings beat the Packers in Minnesota earlier this season.

 Aaron Rodgers hasn’t exactly dominated the Vikings, going 15-10-1.
 But Rodgers has thrown 55 touchdown passes and seven interceptions against them.
 He also has thrown 16 touchdown passes without an interception over his past five games despite playing with a toe injury that has limited his practice time.